emmt/DataBags.jl/README.md

 `Containers` is a small [Julia][julia-url] package which combines properties and dictionaries to associate keys (preferably symbols or strings) with values (of any types) in a flexible way.
-For the user viewpoint, containers behave like dynamic structures whose fields can be modified, created or deleted with the syntax of structured objects, *i.e.* `obj.key`.
+From the user viewpoint, containers behave like dynamic structures whose fields can be modified or created with the syntax of structured objects, *i.e.* `obj.key`.
+They can also be deleted by calling `delete!(obj,key)`.
 As an example:

 ```julia
 using Containers, Dates